-Port Lockroy is located along a scenic bay on Goudier Island, southwest of Wiencke Island, near the Antarctic Peninsula.
-French explorer Jean-Baptiste Charcot discovered the bay during his 1903―1905 expedition, naming it after the politician who helped finance his expedition.
-Port Lockroy is one of the most visited sites in all of Antarctica.
+Port Lockroy is a former Antarctic base located along a scenic bay on Goudier Island, southwest of Wiencke Island, near the Antarctic Peninsula.
+French explorer Jean-Baptiste Charcot discovered the bay after which the facility is named during his 1903―1905 expedition, naming Port Lockroy after the politician who helped finance his expedition.

 Picture by Esther Kokmeijer